 The UK’s decision to leave the European Union (Brexit) means that the rights of EU citizens living in the UK and UK citizens living in the EU will change.
 This is because Freedom of Movement will end.

 Until the UK leaves the EU on a set day your rights remain unchanged.
-Currently that day is 29th March 2019 but this may change.
 The UK Government will announce when Brexit will happen.

 How the Citizens Advice network in Scotland can help

-From 1 April 2019, we will be launching a new part-time specialist telephony service for EU citizens resident in Scotland, called EU Citizens Support, funded by the Scottish Government.
-This service will be free and impartial to help EU citizens and their families with issues and concerns around the EU Settlement Scheme.
-It will be delivered across Scotland through our network of local Citizens Advice bureaux.
+Our new part-time specialist helpline service for EU citizens resident in Scotland, is called EU Citizens Support, and is funded by the Scottish Government.
+This service is free and impartial and is designed to help EU citizens and their families with issues and concerns around the EU Settlement Scheme.
+It is available across Scotland through our network of local Citizens Advice bureaux – find your local bureau.